-At the beginning of 2022, the NEOs were designated as participants in the AIP.
-AIP awards are paid based upon achievement of company performance measures, as reflected by a performance scorecard (the "Company Scorecard").
-The tables above set forth the 2021 and 2022 annual incentive targets, as a percentage of base salary, for each of our NEOs.
-The target annual incentives for Dr. Milligan and Mr. Morrissey were increased from 70% of base salary in 2021 to 80% of base salary in 2022 to better align with the competitive market and our internal pay practices.
+Each of the NEOs was designated as a participant in the 2023 AIP.
+AIP awards are earned based upon achievement of company performance measures set forth in a performance scorecard (the "Company Scorecard").
+The tables above reflect each NEOs' 2023 annual incentive target, as a percentage of base salary.
+The target annual incentive for Mr. Ali was increased from 125% of base salary in 2022 to 150% in 2023 to better align with the competitive market practices.
+Mr. Weaver's AIP target was also increased compared to 2022 levels due to his promotion to General Counsel and Corporate Secretary during 2023.